jipq6175/SWAXS.jl/README.md

 1. The options `--pdb`, `--density` and `--solute --solvent` cannot not be specified at the same time.
 2. If high-throughput computation is required, one should bypassing the commandline because it sets up parallel workers everytime.
 To avoid that, set up your parallel workers and call `@everywhere include("swaxs_module.jl")` and `@everywhere using .SWAXS` in your julia script.
 3. If your structures contain too many atoms or voxels, I suggest you to take a look at GPUSWAXS.
+4. The atmo-name processor might be a little bit buggy, I will try to fix some of the parsing issues.
-4. Not sure if I will maintain this or not.
+5. Not sure if I will maintain this or not in the future ...